 Recently, while searching listings for upscale homes, we were embarrassed to view some home photos of such poor quality.
-Honestly, it’s hard to comprehend how a homeowner can accept lousy pics.
-The listing we looked at was for a $700,000 home in Valencia but the photos were dark, narrow and uninviting.
-Come on now!
-It’s an expensive home!
+Honestly, it’s hard to comprehend how a homeowner can accept such poor pics.
+The listing we looked at was priced higher than average, but the photos were dark, narrow and uninviting.
+Come on now agents!
 As realtors and real estate marketing experts, we owe it to our sellers to present their homes in the best possible light.
 Literally!

 Why Bother with High Quality Home Pics if Home is in Poor Condition?

 Some might argue, why do we need good photos if the home being sold isn’t in the best of condition.
 Well, this might have a grain of truth to it, but consider this.
 Why do major, nationwide retailers such bother marketing products such as toilet paper?
 It all pretty much looks the same, but who hasn’t heard of Charmin or seen their advertising?
 They’ve managed to entice millions of people to buy their higher priced product, due in part, to the marketing photos they advertised.
 Somehow, they managed to make their toilet paper brand look like something you want to add to your grocery list!

 We still believe pics of high quality are the way to go, regardless of the home’s condition.
 Camera angles, framing and lighting can still be used to make the home look worth viewing.

 As an example of great property photos, have a look at one of our past listings for a home on Oak Vale Drive in Valencia.
 You’ll quickly see how the attractive photos make the home appealing and inviting.

 Hire a Pro or Learn Photography Basics at Youtube